 - Some teddies from the 1960s and 70s are stuffed with foam which degrades over time, and can work through to the surface as a dust.
 In these cases it’s best to replace the filling with modern polyfill after a thorough cleaning.

-- In case of insect infestation, the toy should be placed in a plastic bag and frozen overnight before being thoroughly cleaned.
+- In case of insect infestation, the toy should be placed in a plastic bag and frozen for two weeks before being thoroughly cleaned.

 - A wire brush is useful for fluffing up fur that has become matted, and loosening dirt.